maximbircu/devtools-library/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Documentation (Readme) <!-- Check this if you updated the  documentation  -->

 ### What has been done
- 1. <!-- Write a detailed description about what changes your PR bings -->
+ 1. <!-- Write a detailed description about what changes your PR brings -->
  2.

 ### Screenshots